 We start with temperature data from Weather Underground.
 But the type of temperature data we use, and the process we use to calculate degree days from that temperature data, depends on the weather station:

-Ideally we'd use the Integration Method for all the weather stations, but there are technical obstacles that make that difficult at the moment.
+Ideally we'd use the Integration Method for all stations, but there are technical obstacles that make that difficult at the moment.
 A little background is necessary to explain this...

 Degree Days.net calculates degree days live.
 You tell Degree Days.net what data you want, and, while you wait, Degree Days.net assembles the appropriate temperature data and uses it to calculate the degree days you requested.
 Live data calculation is the only way we can practically offer data with a wide range of customizable base temperatures and breakdowns.